Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Physical and numerical set-up

 Matching the neutrino flux observed by IceCube requires a non-thermal proton energy density comparable to the magnetic energy density in the corona~\citep{dasRevealingProductionMechanism2024}.
 Furthermore, the energy fraction of the non-thermal population $\xi_p$ inferred in relativistic \citep{comissoInterplayMagneticallyDominated2019a} and mildly relativistic \citep{comissoIonElectronAcceleration2022a} PIC simulations indicate that the energy density in non-thermal protons can become comparable to the magnetic pressure.
 Under these conditions, the dissipation of turbulent energy into particle acceleration becomes potentially significant with regards to the flow of turbulent energy through the cascade, implying substantial damping of turbulent power.
 A self-consistent description of the dissipation of turbulent energy and its impact on particle acceleration is therefore an important and well-motivated ingredient of our model.

-The co-evolution of stochastic acceleration and turbulence dissipation has been addressed in various astrophysical contexts in recent years~\citep[e.g.,][]{2016ApJ...816...24K,2022MNRAS.517.2502S,2025ApJ...989...99G}.
-To describe this non-linear interplay, we follow the general treatment of \citet{lemoineNonlinearAspectsStochastic2024} and \citet{lemoineNeutrinosStochasticAcceleration2025}.
-We assume that the turbulent fluctuations are characterized by a power spectrum $S_k \propto k^{-5/3}$ in terms of wavenumber $k$, with $\mathcal{E}_{B_k} \propto k S_k \propto k^{-2/3}$, and overall normalisation $\int {\rm d}\ln k \,\,\,\mathcal{E}_{B_k}\,=\,\delta B^2/8\pi$.
+The co-evolution of stochastic acceleration and turbulence dissipation has been addressed in various astrophysical contexts in recent years~\citep[e.g.][]{2016ApJ...816...24K,2022MNRAS.517.2502S,2025ApJ...989...99G}.
+To describe this non-linear interplay, we followed the general treatment of \citet{lemoineNonlinearAspectsStochastic2024} and \citet{lemoineNeutrinosStochasticAcceleration2025}.
+We assumed that the turbulent fluctuations are characterised by a power spectrum $S_k \propto k^{-5/3}$ in terms of wavenumber $k$, with $\mathcal{E}_{B_k} \propto k S_k \propto k^{-2/3}$, and overall normalisation $\int {\rm d}\ln k \,\,\,\mathcal{E}_{B_k}\,=\,\delta B^2/8\pi$.
 Energy is injected at the correlation scale $\ell_c \sim k_{\rm inj}^{-1}$ and cascades through the inertial range ($k_{\rm inj} \ll k \ll k_{\rm diss}$) with a constant flux $\gamma_k \mathcal{E}_{B_k}$, where $\gamma_k \propto k^{2/3}$.
 To model the dissipation of turbulent power -- strictly speaking, of the turbulent electric fields -- by particle acceleration, we introduce a kernel $\phi(k,p)$ that specifies how turbulence at wavenumber $k$ feeds particles of momentum $p$.
 The cascade equation is therefore

-guaranteeing overall energy conservation between the proton non-thermal energy distribution and the turbulence spectrum at a given point, thanks to the normalization property $\int{\rm d}\ln k\,\phi(k,p)\,=\,1$.
-For simplicity, we assume that $\phi(k,\,p)$ describes interactions at $k\sim (eB/pc)$, as characterized by a Gaussian centered at $(\ln k + \ln(pc/eB)) $ and normalized to unity.
+guaranteeing overall energy conservation between the proton non-thermal energy distribution and the turbulence spectrum at a given point, thanks to the normalisation property $\int{\rm d}\ln k\,\phi(k,p)\,=\,1$.
+For simplicity, we assumed that $\phi(k,\,p)$ describes interactions at $k\sim (eB/pc)$, as characterised by a Gaussian centred at $(\ln k + \ln(pc/eB)) $ and normalised to unity.
 This choice does not affect our conclusions, as discussed in the above references.
-Conversely, the damping of the cascade reduces the efficiency of stochastic acceleration, as modelled through the time-dependent acceleration rate
+Conversely, the damping of the cascade reduces the efficiency of stochastic acceleration, as modelled through the time-dependent acceleration rate: